chriseidhof/chriseidhofnl/site/posts/view-representable.md

 ---
-date: 2023-09-08
+date: 2023-09-13
 title: "Working With UIViewRepresentable"
-headline: Gotchas and patterns
+headline: Preventing Runtime Warnings and Loops
-published: false
 ---

 When we work with SwiftUI, we can always drop down to UIKit level by using `UIViewRepresentable`, `NSViewRepresentable` or `UIViewControllerRepresentable`.
-The documentation around these protocols is still pretty sparse, and it can be hard to get them to work exactly the way you want.
+The documentation around these protocols is still pretty sparse, and it can be hard to get them to work exactly the way we want.
 I tried to come up with some rules and patterns for using them.
 These patterns are *not* final, if you have feedback about missing things or mistakes, please let me know.

 There are a few different challenges.
 In this article, I want to focus on communicating state between SwiftUI and UIKit/AppKit.
-Communication can happen in either direction: you'll need to update your `UIView` when SwiftUI's state changes, and you'll need to update your SwiftUI state based on UIView changes.
+Communication can happen in either direction: we'll need to update our `UIView` when SwiftUI's state changes, and we'll need to update our SwiftUI state based on UIView changes.

-I have come up with two rules for this. ([Matt](https://www.cocoawithlove.com) helped me with this, thank you):
+Here are two rules for working with representables. ([Matt](https://www.cocoawithlove.com) helped me with this, thank you):

-- When updating a UIView in response to a SwiftUI state change, you need to go over all the representable's properties, but only change the UIView properties that need it.
+- When updating a UIView in response to a SwiftUI state change, we need to go over all the representable's properties, but only change the UIView properties that need it.
-- When updating SwiftUI in response to a UIKit change, you need to make sure these updates happen asynchronously.
+- When updating SwiftUI in response to a UIKit change, we need to make sure these updates happen asynchronously.

-If you don't follow these rules, there are a few issues you might see:
+If we don't follow these rules, there are a few issues we might see:

 - The dreaded "Modifying state during view update, this will cause undefined behavior" warning
-- Unnecessary redraws of your `UIViewRepresentable`, or even infinite loops
+- Unnecessary redraws of our `UIViewRepresentable`, or even infinite loops
 - Strange behavior where the state and the view are a little bit out of sync

 In my testing, these issues are becoming less relevant with UIKit, but are very relevant when dealing with AppKit.
 My guess is that UIKit components have seen some internal changes to make writing view representables simpler.
 However, as we'll see, this isn't the case for every UIKit view.